libsemigroups/libsemigroups/docs/source/matrix/dynamicmatrix-compile/comparison_ops.rst

      :cpp:any:`DynamicMatrix::number_of_rows`
      and :math:`n` is :cpp:any:`DynamicMatrix::number_of_cols`

-.. cpp:function:: bool DynamicMatrix::operator<(RowView const& that) const
+.. cpp:function:: bool operator<(RowView const& that) const

    Less than operator.